dshieble/dshieble.github.io/_posts/2010-05-20-large-language-models-part-2.md

 > This post is part two in a two part series on how to use LLMs in a software system.
 Find part one [here](https://danshiebler.com/2023-05-12-large-language-models-part-1)

-Although LLMs are extremely powerful, they are also costly and capricious.
-Building software with LLMs requires specialized designs to minimize these weaknesses.
+Powerful.
+Costly.
+Capricious.
+Software that uses LLMs requires specialized design patterns to emphasize their strengths and minimize their weaknesses.
 In this post we explore some design patterns for software that utilizes LLMs.

-## Paradigms
+## Agents

 <!-- One of the first things that jumps out when using large language models to solve problems is how many design decisions we need to make.
  -->